top of page

 4. What happens after entry?
 (ICT card)

-Unlike many other residence permits, however, holders of the ICT card cannot obtain permanent residence or naturalization with the ICT card.
-The ICT card is therefore only intended for temporary stays.
-However, it is possible to change your residence status and then apply for a settlement permit or naturalization.
-If in doubt, you can consult a lawyer specializing in immigration law.
+Unlike many other residence permits, however, ICT card holders cannot obtain permanent residence or naturalization with the ICT card.
+The ICT card is therefore intended only for temporary residence.
+However, it is possible to change residence status and then apply for a settlement permit or naturalization.

 5. Alternatives to the ICT card